 For example, the company Aquassay improves the water efficiency of industrial sites by carrying out diagnostics and dynamic mapping of water uses.
 To optimize its solutions, it needed real-time prediction capabilities.
 Schneider Electric Exchange provided digital access to these trusted, reviewed tools and resources, linking Aquassay with the AI-as-a-service company Dataswati.

 Quick access to technical expertise is everything (e.g., especially if you’re a system integrator as our Chief Digital Officer Hervé Coureil explains).
-When I built the manufacturing business in Suzhou, I had no access to architectural reference designs, or even an architecture, to speed up the process.
+When I built the manufacturing business in Suzhou, I had no access to architectural reference designs, or even architecture, to speed up the process.
 I ended up designing the factory myself.
 As you deal with more technical complexities, you can leverage resources to push your innovation without losing the essential element of trust.
 You can find add-on components published on the Schneider Electric Exchange platform, such as analytics packages to add to software solutions or published analytics components based on actual context and challenges.

 Connecting to trusted people, tools, and resources

 The pace of tech and market trends is just too fast for any one player to cover the full spectrum needed to build a scalable solution.
-Knowing this, we built Schneider Electric Exchange as a diverse, global ecosystem of communities that bring together experts and innovators from across industry, software, and startups, empowering them to solve very specific business challenges.
+Knowing this, we built Schneider Electric Exchange as a diverse, global ecosystem of communities that bring together experts and innovators from across the industry, software, and startups, empowering them to solve very specific business challenges.

 “One platform with the infinite possibilities of an open, global, innovative community.”